jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 :::note

-Note that even though the RX 400 series have HEVC 10-bit decoding support, it doesn't support the DRM-Vulkan format modifier, which means full hardware acceleration is not possible for these cards on Linux.
+Note that even though the RX 400 series have HEVC 10-bit decoding support, it doesn't support the [DRM-Vulkan format modifier](https://gitlab.freedesktop.org/mesa/mesa/-/issues/5882), which means full hardware acceleration is not possible for these cards on Linux for the time being.
 A Vega or newer GPU is recommended on Linux.

 :::

 ### Transcode AV1